-The unit deals specifically with Risk matters is established with one official who resigned in December 2016.
-As in June 2018 the unit was still assisted by officials from internal audit unit.
+The unit dealing specifically with Risk matters is established with one official thus far.
 The unit assists management to identify and evaluate the effectiveness of council's risk management system and contribute to the improvement of risk management and control systems.
 That is done by taking the registered risks, categorizing them into low, medium and high risks for management to develop action plan for mitigation and monitoring.